 Jyväskylä Longitudinal Study of Personality and Social Development (JYLS)

 The participants, born mostly in 1959, were 8-year-old second-grade pupils when the study began.
 The sample was drawn from 12 complete school classes (196 boys, 173 girls) chosen randomly from the schools of a medium-sized town in Central Finland.
 The same individuals have been followed up until the age of 50.
-After initial data collection, data has been collected when the participants were 14, 20, 27, 33, 36, 42 and 50 years old.
-Data was last collected in 2009.
+After initial data collection, data has been collected when the participants were 14, 20, 27, 33, 36, 42, 50 and 60 years old.
+The latest data collection (2020–2021) was part of the TRAILS (Developmental Psychological Perspectives on Transitions at Age 60: Individuals Navigating Across the Lifespan) project.
 Primary methods of data collection were peer nomination and teacher ratings when the participants were at school age and interviews and questionnaires after the participants became adults.
 Additionally, medical examinations were conducted when the participants were 42 and 50 years old.

 Organisation and funding

 Since 1986, the main funder of the project has been the Academy of Finland.
 The Finnish Cultural Foundation also provided funding for the study in 1986.
 From its inception until 2013, the JYLS project belonged to the Department of Psychology, University of Jyväskylä.
-From 2014 onwards, it has been located at the Gerontology Research Center and the Department of Health Sciences at the University of Jyväskylä.
+From 2014 onwards, it has been located at the Gerontology Research Center.

 The Data Archive contains the archive versions of the JYLS data.
 Archive version refers to the data as they were coded, for example, from questionnaires.
 One archived dataset usually consists of data collected in one collection wave.
 Members of the research project use working copies of the data for analyses and these versions may contain imputed values or data originating from several collection waves or methods.